vitalyros/raw-manga-translator/README.md

 - Build and package with by running `npm run dist`.
 - Install by firefox page `about:debugging` -> `This Firefox` -> `Load Temporary Addon` -> select raw-manga-translator-firefox-plugin.xpi file

-## Using
+## How to use
-- Enable translation mode in the tab with manga.
+- Enable translation mode in the tab with manga:
   - Click the plugin icon in the firefox toolkit
   - Or left-click on the page to open the context menu and choose `Enable raw manga translation`
-- Select a text bubble or a text area
+- Select a text bubble or a text area:
   - Right click a text bubble to translate it
   - If the text is not in the bubble or the recontition failed - right click and drag to select an area with text
-- Do disable translation mode
+- To disable translation mode:
   - Click once again on the plugin icon in the firefox toolkit
   - Or left-click on the page to open the context menu and choose `Disable raw manga translation`

+If the UI is too big or too small for you, change it on the `about:addons` page in `raw manga translator` -> `preferences`

 ## License
 - All code in the `src` directory is under Apache License 2.0